myd986/LG-gram-14z990-Hackintosh/README-EN.md

 5. For boot Windows better, suggest using real UUID of your gram as the UUID in OC config.

 ## Update log

+### 2021.2.21
+* Update to OC 6.6
+* Update all kexts except USBInjectAll and VoodooI2C.
+* Fix Card Reader
+* Fix F4 key
+* Enable "Disable RTC wake scheduling" Patch.
+If you need power nap, disable it.
+* Use Intel AC-9560 instead BCM Network Card.
+Now, the last AirportItlwm can provide 170Mbps of bandwidth, and support Handoff and Airdrop as well.
+It is enough for daily use.
+Read offcial [Dos](https://openintelwireless.github.io) for more details.

 ### 2021.2.6